The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/BuildLocally.md

 Thanks to [Precision Innovations](http://www.precisioninno.com) for hosting and maintaining these binaries.

-The following platform are supported currently:
+The following platforms are supported currently:
 - Ubuntu 20.04/22.04
 - Debian 10/11